 Hyperliquid Token Terminal Guide

-Learn how to use the HyperStats token terminal to read price action, whale markers, top current positions, and recent market activity on Hyperliquid.
+Learn how to use the HyperStats token terminal to read price charts, whale markers, top positions, long/short bias, and recent activity on Hyperliquid.

 Use the chart for context, the top positions table for current concentration, and the activity window for recent open/close behavior.